Last Updated on

 As fate would have it, Manila’s first city seal underwent a series of changes that saw its tower of Castile being replaced by a pearl in a shell, reinforcing the city’s reputation as the Pearl of the Orient.
 The sea-lion, although evolved, still remains as the symbol of Manila.
 It has also been adopted by the Philippine Presidency, where it “connotes strength and determination,” as well as different government agencies.

-As for its counterpart in Singapore, it is no longer the emblem of the Singapore Tourism Board (STB).
+Its counterpart in Singapore, meanwhile, is no longer the emblem of the Singapore Tourism Board (STB).
 However, the half-fish, half lion that has long been associated with their country continues to be protected under Section 24 of the Singapore Tourism Board Act (Chapter 305B).
 This speaks volumes about how Singaporeans respect and value their national symbol.

 Now, if the sea-lion had been used as a symbol in the Philippines long before Singapore introduced the merlion to establish their identity, why then that the latter outdid the former?

 Perhaps it all boils down to effective branding.
 Or maybe it mirrors our blatant disregard of our history and national heritage (looking at you, Torre de Manila!).
 Either way, the Merlion has a lot of lessons to teach.

 Manila.gov.ph,.
 The City’s Official Seal.
 Retrieved 12 August 2015, from http://goo.gl/eko3vq